Basketball Offense - Attacking the 1-3-1 Zone DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Set Plays vs the 1-3-1 Zone

-Use a two-guard front to attack the 1-3-1 zone defense, and attack it from the corner where it is most vulnerable.
+"Zone-2" ("Runner") - adapting the "Zone-2" offense to the 1-3-1Use a two-guard front to attack the 1-3-1 zone defense, and attack it from the corner where it is most vulnerable.
 See the "Zone-2" offense.
 Put O2 (your best shooter) in the ball-side corner.
 O2 runs the baseline, always to the ball-side corner.
 Have both posts low on opposite sides of the lane.

 In the first diagram, O1 engages the top outside defender with the dribble, and passes to O2 in the corner.
 After the ball is passed into the corner, the weak-side post can flash to the ball-side elbow.
 If nothing is there, reverse it back out and to the opposite side.

 "Corners" - 4-Out Zone OffenseSee the 4-Out Zone Offense.
 Notice in the diagram below how we position the 4 outside players.
 O1 and O3 are on top staggering the X1 defender, and O2 and O4 are below the free-throw line, half-way between the wing and the corner.
-O5 will have a better chance of getting open on the low blocks, since there is only one low defender (X5), but he/she can move up to the elbows and high post as well.
+O5 has a better chance of getting open on the low blocks, since there is only one low defender (X5), but he/she can move up to the elbows and high post as well.

 Notice in diagram B how O1 engages the top outside X2 defender with the dribble.
 This makes the pass to O2 easier.
 O2 can shoot, but if X5 runs out to defend O2, O5 might be open for the quick pass inside.
 Again, ball-reversal tends to open things up.
 Notice in diagram C, after a skip pass, O4 could shoot.
 But if the X3 defender flies out, O4 should shot-fake and dribble baseline for the lay-up or short jump-shot.

 "Zone-23" - adapting the 2-3 zone offense to the 1-3-1Usually we think of attacking a zone with a "one guard front" (like the 1-3-1 or 1-2-2 zone), with a two-guard offense.
 But we have discovered that we can use "Zone-23", our standard 2-3 zone offense, in attacking the 1-3-1 zone.

 The "Zone-23" offense uses a 1-3-1 set, which positions us directly lined up with the defenders, instead of in the gaps.
-With this, the zone defenders tend to "match-up", almost like man-to-man.
+With this, the zone defenders tend to match-up, almost like man-to-man.